-The construction phase of the West Thames Street Pedestrian Bridge Project remains on schedule.
-During the quarter the contractor worked on the installation of electrical components associated with the elevators and lighting on site.
-The bridge spans were transported from the facility in Pennsylvania to New Jersey.
-They were then transported via barge to Red Hook Brooklyn where they are currently being reassembled on barges.
 LMDC and Battery Park City Authority have continued working with the City of New York to officially name the bridge the Robert R. Douglass Pedestrian Bridge in honor of long time lower Manhattan advocate and LMDC Board member who passed away in December 2016.
 Signage has also been worked on with all involved parties.
-Approximately \$396,000 was paid from this grant during the quarter with about \$107,000 of that amount paid to Minority and Woman-Owned Business Enterprises (MWBE).
-Nine MWBE's have been contracted with on the project to date.
+Approximately \$594,000 in advance requests were paid this quarter by LMDC.
+The Battery Park City Authority paid approximately \$1,420,000 in advance requests this quarter.

 This Report Period Cumulative Actual Total / Expected

 Total Total

-of public facilities 0 4/1
+of public facilities 1 5/1

 of Linear feet of Public 0 0/380